ruby-oauth/oauth2/README.md

 ### Compatibility

-* Operating Systems: Linux, MacOS, Windows
+* Operating Systems: Linux, macOS, Windows
 * MRI Ruby @ v2.3, v2.4, v2.5, v2.6, v2.7, v3.0, v3.1, v3.2, v3.3, v3.4, HEAD
     * NOTE: This gem may still _install_ and _run_ on ruby v2.2, but vanilla GitHub Actions no longer supports testing against it, so YMMV.
 Accept patches so long as they don't break the platforms that do run in CI.
 * JRuby @ v9.4, v10.0, HEAD